Rachel Barrett: Editor of The Suffragette

-In 1912 Barrett was selected by Kenney (who saw her as a 'highly-educated woman, a devoted worker' to help run the WPSU national campaign), following the raid by police on Clement's Inn and Christabel Pankhurst's subsequent flight to Paris.
+In 1912, Barrett was selected by Kenney (who saw her as a 'highly-educated woman, a devoted worker' to help run the WPSU national campaign), following the raid by police on Clement's Inn and Christabel Pankhurst's subsequent flight to Paris.
 Barrett moved back to London and within a few months she was given the role of assistant editor of the WSPU newspaper, The Suffragette, on its launch in October 1912.
 Writing in her autobiography Barrett described becoming an editor as "an appalling task as I knew nothing whatever of journalism".
 By taking on the job she also took on the risks connected with the increasingly militant WSPU.
 She travelled under cover to Paris to meet with Christabel Pankhurst, and when speaking to her on the phone she recalled how she "could always hear the click of Scotland Yard listening in."

-Over the next two years Barrett was a key figure in keeping the newspaper in print despite the Home Secretary's efforts to suppress it.
-In April 1913 the offices of The Suffragette were raided by the police and the staff were arrested on charges of conspiring to damage property.
+Over the next two years, Barrett was a key figure in keeping the newspaper in print despite the Home Secretary's efforts to suppress it.
+In April 1913, the offices of The Suffragette were raided by the police and Barrett, Beatrice Sanders, Agnes Lake, Harriet Kerr and Flora Drummond were arrested on charges of conspiring to damage property.
 Barrett was sentenced to nine months' imprisonment at Holloway.
 She immediately went on hunger strike, was transferred to Canterbury Prison, and after five days she was released under the "Cat and Mouse Act".
 She moved into "Mouse Castle", 2 Campden Hill Square, home of the Brackenbury family who were sympathetic suffragists.
 After three weeks at the house, Barrett emerged and was rearrested.
 She went back on hunger strike and after four days was again released to "Mouse Castle".
-This time she was smuggled out of the house in disguise to allow her to speak at meetings, before being rearrested for a second time and was looked after by her friend I. A. R. Wylie at St John's Wood, known as the "Mouse Hole" and for the third time Barrett was released after a hunger strike, but this time she successfully eluded the authorities and fled to a nursing home in Edinburgh where she remained until December 1913.
-On leaving Scotland she returned in secret to London; she hid at Lincoln's Inn House where she lived in a bed-sitting room there, only getting air on the roof.
+This time, she was smuggled out of the house in disguise to allow her to speak at meetings, before being rearrested for a second time and was looked after by her friend I. A. R. Wylie at St John's Wood, known as the "Mouse Hole" and for the third time, Barrett was released after a hunger strike, but this time, she successfully eluded the authorities and fled to a nursing home in Edinburgh where she remained until December 1913.
+On leaving Scotland, she returned in secret to London; she hid at Lincoln's Inn House where she lived in a bed-sitting room there, only getting air on the roof.